 If you’re into fitness, you can power-walk or jog and use the work-out equipment provided along the waterfront path, or take part in the free work-out classes offered.

 Let the sun dry you off before you wander the downtown, historic district to view Cairns landmark buildings’ architecture and take in the local shops or dine outside.
-If you want fresh produce check out Rusty’s Farmers Market.
+For fresh produce check out Rusty’s Farmers Market.
 Shop for souvenirs or grab a bite at the Night Market.

 More Activities in Cairns, Australia

-Also walking distance within town and FREE is the Cairns Art Gallery.
+Also walking distance within town and free is the Cairns Art Gallery.
 Open daily, the gallery resides in a restored 1936 government offering Australian art, café and gift shop.

 - Daintree National Park – encompassing a 60-mile region, the Daintree National Park is part of the Wet Tropics of Queensland and is an hour’s drive north of Cairns.
 Founded 1981, it became a World Heritage Site in 1988.

 - Crystal Cascades – less than 10 miles (14 km) from Cairns, these beautiful cascade waterfalls are part of Freshwater Creek offering hiking, swimming holes and picnicking areas.
-Again, FREE!
+Again, FREE.